 Between July 2008 and May 2010, the NIA began mass registration of Ghanaians for the unique ID card.
 A total of 11 million people in six regions were registered in the process.

-But the Ghana card has bounced back and is very efficient.
+Amidst various challenges, the collection of the cards started later in 2011.
+However, the programme developed a fault, leading to the rejection of the card by key institutions.
+Anyway, the Ghana card has bounced back and is very efficient.
 The new Ghana Card is said to be an improvement over the previous one and meets all international standards required of such identity document.

 The new card will take advantage of new technologies such as tactile elements for the blind, chip embedding technology and iris capabilities in addition to taking all 10 fingerprints of an applicant.